Talk to Local Expert

 Mera Peak Climbing Duration: 23 days

-If you're looking for a less technical climbing peak for beginners that offers breathtaking views of some of the world's highest mountains without requiring extensive climbing experience, then Mera Peak (6476m) is an excellent choice and is popular among novice climbers.
-From the summit of Mera Peak, you can see a splendid view of Chamlang, Kangchenjunga, Makalu, and Baruntse i...
+Beginner-Friendly Climb with Breathtaking Himalayan Views If you're seeking a less technically challenging climbing peak for beginners that offers breathtaking views of some of the world's highest mountains, Mera Peak (6476m) is an excellent choice.
+Known for its manageable difficulty and stunning scenery, Mera Peak is popular among novice cli...

 View Details...